RIKEN-RCCS/lens3/v1/doc/admin-guide.md

 __Mux Node Name__: Lens3-Mux registers its endpoint obtained by
 platform.node() to the database, but it should be explicitly given when it is inappropriate.
-Set the environment variable "LENS3_MUX_NODE" in "lenticularis-mux.service".
+Set the "mux_node_name" in "mux_conf.yaml".

 __Failing Proper Shutdown__: A MinIO instance sometimes may stay alive at a shutdown of the lenticularis-mux service.
 Please check a MinIO